01 of 03

 Adding Color to Fizzy Bath Bombs

-The simplest way to add colorant is to put it in during the liquid phase.
-You can use either water-based or dry colorants — as long as they are water soluble.
-Micas and oxides disperse in water, but they are not water soluble, and the results in the bathtub can be a bit unpredictable.
+The simplest way to add colorant to a fizzy bath bomb is to put it in during the liquid phase of making the bomb.
+You can use either water-based or dry colorants, as long as they are water-soluble.
+Micas and oxides disperse in water, but they are not water-soluble, and the results in the bathtub when you add the bomb to the water can be a bit unpredictable.

 As you mix the wet phase of the bath bomb recipe, add the liquid colorant to the water after you add the borax but before you add fragrance oil.
-If you're using a water-soluble dry colorant, add enough water to it to make it equal a half teaspoon or so.
+If you're using a water-soluble dry colorant, add enough water to it to make it equal a half-teaspoon or so.
 (You can always add more water later.)
 Shake well and then mix the wet and dry phases together.
-The color is evenly dispersed throughout the bath bomb.Continue to 3 of 4 below.
+The color will be evenly dispersed throughout the bath bomb.Continue to 3 of 3 below.

 For the best effect, add the liquid colorant to the Epsom salt.
 The grains of the salt are large and hold the color well.
 Put the Epsom salt by itself in a small bowl and add the few drops of colorant.
 Stir well with a whisk.
-Some of the salt dissolves a little bit, but most of it retains its shape and takes on the color.
+Some of the will salt dissolve a little bit, thanks to the liquid of the colorant, but most of it will retain its shape as it takes on the color.